pieter-degroote/UltimateKEYS/msklc/README.md

 UltimateKEYS CE (Compact Edition) for Microsoft Keyboard Layout Creator (MSKLC) Version 1.4.

-This is a slimmed-down version, since MSKLC does not support multiple keystrokes as a combination for a dead key.
+This is a slimmed-down version (without Compose key), since MSKLC does not support multiple keystrokes as a combination for a dead key.

 **Keyboard Layout Image&nbsp;:**